-It may not seem a lot from surface but once you immerse in it.
+It may not seem a lot from the surface but once you immerse in it.
 You won’t want to leave!

 2014 Thailand trip.
-It was on that trip that I knew I was born to travel, addicted to it and from that journey on, if I hadn’t been traveling then the hole size of China who exists in my heart!
+It was on that trip that I knew I was born to travel, addicted to it and from that journey on, if I hadn’t been travelling then the hole size of China who exists in my heart!

 Without further ado, Let’s begin!

 Food needs no introduction.
 Food is life.
 Asia is diverse with different cuisines.

 Within each country, there are many ethnicities and under those hundred ethnicities, there are other hundreds of sub-ethnic people with their own customs, food and traditions.
 Imagine trying all those thousand different types of food in each Asian country!
 I know I will never be bored with the variety of local food in Asia and its intoxifying smells.

 I also believe Food is what brings people together and when you are travelling, it becomes a major factor.
 That one meal you shared with a stranger could lead to a source of information for next leg of your trip or solution to your current problem or even a good friendship, brotherhood/ sisterhood you name it.
 It could happen while devouring local phat Thai in Ko San Road in Bangkok, Guilin noodles in remote China or munching over Banh Mi in Vietnam.

 Food is power and if you have lived in Asia for a while you know how easy it is to strike a conversation over food.
 Well, you could do the same in your home country.
 I hear ya!
 But Shit ain’t that easy in first world countries.
 I have friends who have gone back to their countries from travelling and every time they try to have a conversation with a random stranger, all they get is a bitch face.
 So, yeah ..perhaps people are friendly while away from home in a foreign land because nobody wants to be alone!